relevance/boomstick/README.md

 Run `./driver.sh` and stand back.

-`sudo rm /etc/udev/rules.d/70-persistent-net.rules` and `sudo reboot` to have external network connectivity.

 Prepend `PACKER_LOG=1` to see Packer debug messages.

+Once OVF is imported and booted, `sudo rm /etc/udev/rules.d/70-persistent-net.rules` and `sudo reboot` to have external network connectivity.

     TODO: Desktop editor symlinks not currently visible.